circonus-labs/circonus-gometrics/README.md

 	// note: for a persistent instance that is ephemeral or transient where metric continuity is
 	//       desired set this explicitly so that the current hostname will not be used. cmc.CheckManager.Check.InstanceID = ""

-	// Search tag - a specific tag which, when coupled with the instanceId serves to identify the
+	// Search tag - specific tag(s) used in conjunction with isntanceId to search for an
-	// origin and/or grouping of the metrics.
-Multiple tags may be used, separate with comma.
-    // (e.g. service:consul,service_role:server)
+    // existing check. comma separated string of tags (spaces will be removed, no commas
+    // in tag elements).
-	// default: service:application name (e.g. service:consul)
+	// default: service:application name (e.g. service:consul service:nomad etc.)
 	cmc.CheckManager.Check.SearchTag = ""

 	// Check secret, default: generated when a check needs to be created cmc.CheckManager.Check.Secret = ""

+	// Additional tag(s) to add when *creating* a check. comma separated string
+    // of tags (spaces will be removed, no commas in tag elements).
+    // (e.g. group:abc or service_role:agent,group:xyz).
-	// Check tags, array of strings, additional tags to add to a new check, default: none
+    // default: none
-	//cmc.CheckManager.Check.Tags = []string{"category:tagname"}
+	cmc.CheckManager.Check.Tags = ""

 	// max amount of time to to hold on to a submission url
 	// when a given submission fails (due to retries) if the
 	// time the url was last updated is > than this, the trap
 	// url will be refreshed (e.g. if the broker is changed
 	// in the UI) default 5 minutes cmc.CheckManager.Check.MaxURLAge = "5m"

 	// custom display name for check, default: "InstanceId /cgm" cmc.CheckManager.Check.DisplayName = ""

     // force metric activation - if a metric has been disabled via the UI
 	// the default behavior is to *not* re-activate the metric; this setting
 	// overrides the behavior and will re-activate the metric when it is